No incident during OSCE monitoring on contact line of Azerbaijani, Armenian troops | News.az

 No incident during OSCE monitoring on contact line of Azerbaijani, Armenian troops

-The Personal Representative's field assistants Ghenadie Petrica and Simon Tiller carried out the monitoring exercise from the territory of Azerbaijan.
+The Personal Representative’s field assistants Ghenadie Petrica, Simon Tiller and representative of the High-Level Planning Group (HLPG) Lieutenant Colonel Ralph Bosshard carried out the monitoring exercise from the territory of Azerbaijan.

-The Personal Representative's field assistants Mihail Olaru and Martin Schuster carried out the monitoring exercise on the territory of the Republic of Azerbaijan occupied and controlled by the armed forces of Armenia.
+The Personal Representative Andrzey Kasprzyk, his field assistants Ognjen Jovic, Mihail Olaru and representative of the High-Level Planning Group (HLPG) Colonel Iurij Dudchenko carried out the monitoring exercise on the territory of the Republic of Azerbaijan occupied and controlled by the armed forces of Armenia.

 News.Az